 - Mike's first nightmare ends with him seeing a reflection of himself turning into the Shapeshifter.
 And then later you realize that everyone in the game's regular world has a Dark World counterpart - except for Mike himself... and Jack.

 - Gainax Ending: Whoever can explain coherently what the fuck happened in the ending, step right up.
 Slowbeef has interviewed one of the writers and he admits that they intentionally left it ambiguous.
 Either Mike stopped the Ancients from taking over the world and discovers that Jack is not only the Shapeshifter, but his own Dark World counterpart... or the Dark World was really made out of Mike's crazy imagination and Jack is his other identity, implying Mike has Dissociative Identity Disorder.
 Either way, Mike is killed with a knife to the back and is framed for the murders.

 - The Ghost: The Ancients.
-They get referenced as the Ultimate Evil threatening both the Dark World and Earth, but they spend the entire game slumbering in their spaceship until its blown up at the end.
+They get referenced as the Unseen Evil threatening both the Dark World and Earth, but they spend the entire game slumbering in their spaceship until its blown up at the end.
 You never see any of them during the game.
 Unless Jack is an Ancient in which case, you were dealing with one from the very beginning.